gulcanturan/Django-Bookr-Project/README.md

 # Django-Bookr-Project

+Developed a dynamic personal blog using Django, showcasing expertise in Python web programming and full-stack development.
+Implemented user authentication, CRUD operations, and a responsive design for optimal user experience.
+Integrated SEO best practices, robust security measures, and optimized performance.
+Demonstrated proficiency in version control, deploying the application on a web server, and creating a feature-rich, secure, and visually appealing blog platform.

 This is the repository documentation for Django-Bookr-Project.
 The project is a Django-based web application for saving books, writing reviews, and getting book recommendations.

 ## Installation